 Pittsburgh Pirates vs. Houston Astros

-The Pittsburgh Pirates and the Houston Astros face off on Sunday in Pittsburgh as they close out their interleague series.
-The Pirates are -174 favorites over the Astros with an over/under run total set at 9.
+The Pittsburgh Pirates and the Houston Astros meet on Friday at PNC Park for game one of their interleague series.
+The Pirates are -192 favorites over the Astros with an over/under run total set at 8.

 The Pittsburgh Pirates have won their last three games in a row as they try and take the first half success they have had the past several season s and go the distance.
 The Pirates are 7-3 in their last 10 games, 13-8 at home this season, and they are 2.5 games behind the Cardinals in the NL Central.
 As a team the Pirates are hitting .244 with Starling Marte hitting .315, Travis Snider hitting .292, and Jose Tabata hitting .286.
 The Pirates opponents are hitting .227 and the Pittsburgh pitching staff has an ERA of 3.48.
 For game one against the Astros the Pirates start Jeanmar Gomez who hasn’t lost this season working as a starter and from the bullpen.
 For the season Gomez has allowed 20 hits and seven earned runs while striking out 18 over 27.2 innings of work for a 2-0 record and a 2.28 ERA.